Painted Rock Dam: Painted Rock Reservoir

 Painted Rock Reservoir is an artificial reservoir impounded by the Painted Rock Dam.
 The reservoir, with a maximum storage capacity of 2491700 acre.ft, has the potential to be the second largest reservoir completely within the borders of the state of Arizona, but because the Gila River and its main tributary, the Salt River, are generally almost always completely diverted for irrigation and municipal water use for Phoenix, the lake is often dry.

-In 2005, heavy runoff filled the reservoir to record levels, swelling the lake to become the second largest by area in the state of Arizona, trailing only Theodore Roosevelt Lake.
+In 2005, heavy rain filled the reservoir to record levels, swelling the lake to become the second largest by area in the state of Arizona, trailing only Theodore Roosevelt Lake.
 However, extremely high levels of pesticides, particularly the now-banned DDT, had built up in the farmlands upstream from the reservoir in the decades prior and accumulated in the lake during the flood.
 The extreme toxicity of the lake rendered it unsuitable for recreational uses and public access to both the lake and the dam was restricted.
-Similar runoff had filled the lake previously in 1993 and 1980, and in each instance the lake persisted only a few months before emptying due to losses through evaporation, downstream releases, and infiltration.
+Similar runoff had filled the lake previously in 1993 and 1980, and in each instance the lake persisted only a few months before emptying due through evaporation, downstream releases, and infiltration.

 Displacement of Native Americans

-Water impounded by the Painted Rock Dam caused the flooding of about 10,000 acres of the Tohono O'odham's Gila Bend Reservation.
-The flooding destroyed a 750-acre tribal farm and several communities.
-Residents were relocated to a 40-acre parcel called San Lucy Village, Arizona.
-In 1986, the federal government and the Nation approved a settlement in which the Nation agreed to give up its legal claims in exchange for $30,000,000 and the right to add up to 10,000 acres of newly purchased land to its Reservation.
+Water impounded by the Painted Rock Dam caused the flooding of about 10000 acres of the Tohono O'odham's Gila Bend Reservation.
+The flooding destroyed a 750 acres tribal farm and several communities.
+Residents were relocated to a 40 acres parcel called San Lucy Village, Arizona.
+In 1986, the federal government and the Nation approved a settlement in which the Nation agreed to give up its legal claims in exchange for $30,000,000 and the right to add up to 10000 acres of newly purchased land to its Reservation.